newlifehaonan/haonan.github.io/_posts/2017-12-31-resized-array.md

 title: "Resized-array"
 date: 2017-12-31 11:30:20
 tag:
-- Java
 - data-structure
-description: This article is about how to turning a fixed sized array to a autosized array.
+description: This article is about how to turn a fixed sized array to a autosized array.
 comments: true
 ---
 # Resized Array